gitbfd/exit_library/README.md

 # exit_library

-collection of text, audio, video, some of it useful
+ * A collection of text, audio, video, some of it useful.

+## 1:34 PM

  * <https://gitbfd.github.io/exit_library/>